 Applying to our Program

 The OHSU program participates in the NRMP MATCH.
-Interviews for admission to the program in 2022 will be held November-February, specific dates will be announced in October.
+Interviews will be held Monday January 8th, Tuesday, January 9th, and Thursday, January 11th , 2024.
 Candidates being considered for interviews will be contacted starting in November.
+Application deadline is September 28th, 2023.

 Residents are selected based upon their preparedness, abilities, aptitudes, academic credentials, communication skills, and personal qualities such as motivation and integrity.
 Applications will be accepted only through ERAS (Electronic Residency Application Services).
 If you have any questions about ERAS, please contact the Dean's office at your school of medicine.
-Your application will be considered complete when it includes the CAF (common application form), the Dean's letter from your medical school, letters of recommendation from at least three additional physicians, medical school grade transcript, a copy of all available USMLE board score results (USMLE Step 1 at the minimum), a photo, and a personal statement.
+Your application will be considered complete when it includes the CAF (common application form), the Dean's letter from your medical school, letters of recommendation from at least three additional physicians, medical school grade transcript, a copy of all available USMLE board score results, a photo, and a personal statement.
 Your personal statement should include a brief autobiography, your expectations of a residency program, and a statement of your future career goals.
 In addition, applicants must be legally able to work in the US, or eligible to obtain work authorization.
-The deadline for applications is September 30, 2021.
 Interviews will be offered in November for the interview dates listed above.

 A note about Step 1 and Step 2 exams: If you are concerned about not having taken Step 2 by our application deadline then please reach out to email@example.com.